BlasBenito/myWebsite/content/post/10_dtw_from_scratch/index.markdown

 ## 1  12  13
 ```

-Good, it returned the move to the left.
+Good, it returned the move to the upper neighbor!

 Now, if you think about the function for a bit, you'll see that it takes a step in the least-cost path, and returns a new one.
-From there, it seems we can feed it its own result again and again until it runs out of steps to find.
+From there, it seems we can feed it its own result again and again until it runs out of new steps to find.

 We can do that in a concise way using a `repeat{}` loop.
 Notice that it will keep running until both coordinates in the last row of the path are equal to 1.